Is it Time to Upgrade Your Toilet?

 Get a leak detection system

-Installing a water damage and leak detection system like Flo in your home will help you save significant money in the long-run.
+Installing a water monitoring and leak detection system like Flo by Moen in your home will help you save significant money in the long-run.
 Not only will it detect water-guzzling toilets and tank leaks, it will alert you to all leaks in your home, from the indetectable to the catastrophic.